 If it’s a shorter trip, you might not need to fill up.
 However, if you return your rental vehicle to the company without a full tank of fuel, you’ll likely be charged, and a premium charge at that.
 Read more of our rental car tips here.

 Should You Travel Ireland By Car?

+So is renting a car in Ireland for you?
 YES!
 Absolutely!
 Especially if you want to get into the glorious Irish countryside and stay outside the cities.
 I have visited Ireland three separate times.
-The first time I backpacked around Ireland and stuck to buses, which was great.
-The second and third time we opted for a rental car, and it was well worth it.
+The first time I backpacked around Ireland and stuck to buses, which was great but I felt I could have seen more with my own transport.
+The second and third times we opted for a rental car, and it was well worth it.

-Having a rental car means you can go wherever you want, whenever you want and gives you unlimited freedom.
+Having a rental car means you can go wherever you want, whenever you want and it gives you unlimited freedom.
 There are so many hidden gems of Ireland you will regret not having your own set of wheels to get around.
-Follow these top tips, and you’re sure to have a great time driving in Ireland!
+Follow these top tips, and you’ll have a great time driving in Ireland!

 What to Pack for Ireland

 Are you wondering what to wear in Ireland?
 The Emerald Isle has drawn many tourists from all over the world to its shores for decades.